hrgui/hrgui.github.io/src/pages/posts/preact.md

   </div>
 </a>

-I made the jump from [React](https://reactjs.org/) to [Preact](https://preactjs.com/) just recently for this blog.
+I made the jump from [React](https://reactjs.org/) to [Preact](https://preactjs.com/) just recently for this website.
 It was interesting.

 # Why did I do it?

-My mission for this blog is to always chase after speed.
+My mission for this website is to always chase after speed.
 Make the website extremely fast without sacrificing anything.

 > Fast 3kB alternative to React with the same modern API